Access and use genome track data

 bedtools intersect -b vcffile -a bedfile | grep chr1 | wc

-Last week you created SAM and BAM alignment files for the chloroplast genome data, viewed them in the IGV browser, and saved them as consensus files.
-There are other things that you can do with SAMs and BAMs to integrate them with track and genome data in bedtools.
+Soon we’re going to learn to map read data to a reference genome and produce SAM and BAM alignment files.
+For today, I’ve made one for you for the chloroplast sequencing data that you’ve already used a couple of times for assembly and quality checking.
+There are many things that you can do with SAMs and BAMs to integrate them with track and genome data in bedtools.

 For instance, you can calculate the coverage depth at each position in the reference genome: